scorelab/fact-bounty/README.md

 And use [localhost:3000](https://) to browse.

-> **NOTE**: This version is only supporting for Chrome browser.
-And make sure to instal the extension -> Redux Dev Tools in chrome extension library.
+> **NOTE**: This version only works for Chrome browser for now.
+And make sure to install the extension -> Redux Dev Tools in chrome extension library.
 >

 # How to Contribute